 The 500ADA-EQ comes with a companion rear panel overlay that can be placed over the rear panel BNC connectors to identify their function.
-For information on inserting the module into the frame see the 500FR chapter section 3.
+For information on inserting the module into the frame see section 3 of the 500FR chapter.

-.Figure 2: 500ADA-EQ Rear Panel Overlay
+Figure 2-1: 500ADA-EQ Rear Panel Overlay